 Elisabeth Ernst, born July 20, 1811.
 Married Charles Grotz.

-Sarah Ernst, born in 1815.
+Salome Ernst, also listed as Sarah and Sally, born in April 23, 1815.
 Married Aaron Heller.

 Rebecca Ernst, Sept.
 22, 1822.
 Married Aaron Heller, her sister’s widower.

 When Daniel was born, his family lived in Upper Milford Township, which was then in Northampton County but later became part of Lehigh County.
 At the time, his parents were members of Moravian church in Emmaus and Daniel was baptized there.
 During the mid-1780s, the family lived in the Moravian town of Bethlehem for several years before moving to yet another Moravian town, Nazareth, when Daniel was about 8 years old.
 Daniel lived in the Nazareth area for the rest of his life.